Skip to main content

 People trust algorithms more than humans.
 Responsible AI means maintaining and enhancing that trust.

 Choosing the right AI and pricing strategy is critical.
 A poor choice can erode salespeople’s confidence, leading to wasted time and resources.
+Ultimately, it will degrade customers’ trust in the price, the AI, and the brand.
+Therefore, this is not a responsible use of AI pricing solutions.

-About the Author
+About the Authors

 Craig Zawada is the Chief Visionary Officer at PROS.
 A widely published author, Zawada is perhaps best well known for co-authoring The Price Advantage, which has been recognized as one of the most pragmatic books available on pricing strategy.
 Prior to joining PROS, he was a partner and leader in the Marketing and Sales Practice at McKinsey & Company.